Economics - Management, Law - Political science - Administration

 Objectives

-The objective is to show how law and economics -- as disciplines and as types of activities -- combine and complement each other.
-The aim is to make economics students aware of the legal dimension of economic problems and issues, and to show lawyers how economics can be useful for the law.
+The aim is to show how law and economics -- as disciplines and as types of activity -- combine and complement each other.
+The aim is to make economics students aware of the legal dimension of economic problems and issues, and to show lawyers how economics can be useful for law.

-The course also aims to welcome students of law, in order to show them what economics can bring to law.
-More precisely, it is a question of understanding how to analyze specific and current legal problems (in fields such as intellectual property, legal decisions or the Internet).
+The course is also designed to welcome legal students, to show them what economics can contribute to law.
+More specifically, the aim is to understand how to analyze specific and topical legal problems (in fields such as intellectual property, legal decision-making or the Internet).

 Read more